 Luke Syverson was hired in June of 2015 to lead the revitalization of Berry College's Track and Field programs.
 He also serves as the Assistant Cross Country coach and is the campus advisor for Fellowship of Christian Athletes.

-Syverson has coached a combined 28 All-SAA athletes, 54 SAA Academic Honor Roll honorees and six conference champions including Genesis Leggett who was named the league's Women's Field Athlete of the Year in 2017 and went on to qualify for the 2018 NCAA DIII Indoor National Championship in the weight throw.
+Syverson has coached a combined 42 All-SAA selections, 86 SAA Academic Honor Roll honorees and 12 conference champions including Genesis Leggett who was named the league's Women's Field Athlete of the Year in 2017 and went on to qualify for the 2018 NCAA DIII Indoor National Championship in the weight throw.
 He also coached Alainna Chretien to the program's first NCAA DIII Outdoor Nationals qualifier in 2018.

 Berry’s program started off strong in its first year as a full team, as the women finished fourth and the men fifth at the 2016 SAA Outdoor Track & Field Championships.
 The women's and men's teams followed up the performance in 2017 with a third and fourth place finish, respectively.

 Prior to Berry, Syverson served as the Assistant Track & Field and Cross Country coach at NCAA DI Lipscomb University in Nashville, Tenn.
 While at Lipscomb, Syverson served as the recruiting coordinator for Track & Field and Men’s distance events.
 Lipscomb won four Atlantic Sun Conference titles in Women’s Cross Country and two in Men’s Cross Country, the Bison’s first conference championships in those two sports, during his time there.
 He also coached three-time NCAA DI All-American, Gemikal Prude, in the Men’s High Jump to a school record height of 7’ 3.5”.